Will someone define the word “entrepreneurship” in one sentence, and not the word “entrepreneur”?

 This is for a school essay, thanks.

-1. MSC Says:
+1. MSC says:

 Entrepreneurship is “the process of looking at things in such a way that possible solutions to problems and perceived needs may evolve in venturing.”